 How do I raise the alkalinity in my reef tank while also helping the PH levels?

-Of course, once you have the desired alkalinity, you want to raise the PH levels without increasing the other.
+Of course, once you have the desired alkalinity, you want to raise the rate of acidity without increasing the other.
 However, you may find that both your PH and alkalinity levels could do with a boost in some cases.
 If this is the case, it is important to know how to raise them safely up to the recommended amounts without compromising the tank’s water.

 If you want to increase the alkalinity levels while also boosting your PH levels, you can use various supplements.
-There are plenty on the market that increase calcium, alkalinity, and PH levels.
+There are plenty on the market that increase calcium, alkalinity, and rate of acidity.
 A two-part solution of kalkwasser and Soda Ash is proven to reduce carbonic acid and increase PH levels.

 What causes low PH in marine aquarium?

 Sometimes, if you are giving medication to some of your fish in the water, it can cause the PH levels to drop.
 You may also be experiencing a failure with the tank filtration system.
-Finally, certain decorations or objects within the tank, such as driftwood, can cause the PH levels to remain low.
+Finally, certain decorations or objects within the tank, such as driftwood, can cause the rate of acidity to remain low.
 It is all about isolating the issue and dealing with it.

 How to Monitor PH?